IT can bridge the gap between running a business in a digital world and the learning needs of a changing workforce.

 These days, IT departments, across all industries, have an increasingly important role to play when it comes to empowering modern workplace learning.

 Digital disruption and generational turnover are driving rapid and unprecedented change in the world of work.
-Today’s organisations are increasingly having to contend with future-proofing their workforces.
-By 2020, thanks to the increasing integration of technologies like AI and automation into the labour market, more than a third of the desired core skill sets of most occupations will comprise of skills that weren’t considered crucial to the job in 2016.
+Today’s organizations are increasingly having to contend with future-proofing their workforces.
+By 2020, thanks to the increasing integration of technologies like AI and automation into the labor market, more than a third of the desired core skill sets of most occupations will comprise of skills that weren’t considered crucial to the job in 2016.
 They’re also having to address growing leadership and knowledge gaps resulting from retiring boomers.
 Young, tech-savvy millennials have become the largest generation in the workforce and Gen Z is knocking on the door.
 To adapt, employers need to embrace more modern, agile learning solutions if they’re to effectively outfit employees with the skills they need to keep up with a transforming world of work while developing younger workers into the leaders of tomorrow.

-Generational turnover in the labour market has also resulted in new expectations when it comes to workplace learning, including a growing desire for more modern learning experiences and next-gen learning tools.
+Generational turnover in the labor market has also resulted in new expectations when it comes to workplace learning, including a growing desire for more modern learning experiences and next-gen learning tools.
 Modern workplace learning is quickly becoming a competitive advantage for companies competing to attract and retain talent amongst younger, more digitally inclined workers, an increasingly prevalent workplace cohort that looks at learning and development as a top benefit when assessing employment opportunities.
 They’re prone to job-hopping—21% have changed jobs within the past year, in fact, and that comes with a hefty price tag of $30.5 billion annually in the U.S.

 By helping to empower modern workplace learning by leveraging next-gen learning tools to maximum effect, IT departments can bridge the gap between the realities of running an effective business in an increasingly digital world and the learning needs of a generationally changing workforce.
-In short, IT departments are in a prime position to help their organisations use modern workplace learning to adapt today so they can succeed tomorrow.
+In short, IT departments are in a prime position to help their organizations use modern workplace learning to adapt today so they can succeed tomorrow.

 5 key ways IT can empower modern workplace learning